Sarpam Thullal: Ritual

 Sarpam thullal is generally held to appease snake gods for prosperity of the family or to give an offspring to the couples who may have difficulties in conceiving a child.
 People generally take a vow is also associated with the ritual and Sarpam Thullal is done after the fulfillment or accomplishment of the vow.
 But in most of the scenarios Sarpam Thullal is done to ward off any doshas of the family and bring peace and prosperity.

 The temple astrologer is the one who normally initiates the process or in certain places it is held as an annual or regular practice.
 Once the date is finalized by the family, the associated Pulluvan family with the temple is informed.
 It is the Pulluvan and Pulluvathy and their assistants who hold the skills and responsibility of creating the aesthetic requirements for the Sarpam Thullal.

 They create a pandal and decorate it.
 The selection of the girls who will later become the mediums or manifestations of Snake Gods is done by the family.
 Generally two girls/females are supposed to sit in the kalam but certain places it is six.
-In modern times in many places females between the ages of 10 to 60 are not allowed and is generally performed by girls who have not reached puberty.
+In modern times in many places females between the ages of 10 and 60 are not allowed and is generally performed by girls who have not reached puberty.
 Typically the karnavar of the family or an elderly person will be the one who oversees the function and grands his blessing to the function.

 The pulluvan and his team create a floral decoration using various natural colors on specially made floor before the snake idols.
 The floral decoration is called Nagakalam.
 Nagakalams are of various types such as Bhasma Kalam (A Kalam which is made of just ash powder) and Varna Podi Kalam (A Kalam which is made up of colour powder).
 The kanyas wear Pavada and blouse.